brendanrousedev/P0_brendan_BankingApp/README.md

 Add the ability for an admin to create other admins.
 Add comments to code
 make presentation
+Add loop when taking a numeric or string value from user

 Transaction Columns:
 PK_transactionId, FK_accountId, type (withdraw, deposit, transfer), money, date